Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Uniformly-Damped Binomial Theorem

 \begin{axiom} The sum of the coefficients in a uniformly-damped binomial polynomial is: $2 + \left( 2^{n}-2 \right)\zeta$, $\forall n>0$. \end{axiom}

-Recall, we desire to achieve a maximum overshoot less or equal to that of the second-order butterworth filter.
-At this point, the problem is to determine, for each order, what the value of the exact damping constant applied uniformly to the binomial coefficients will be.
-This can be solved by numerical optimization, however a simpler and direct closed-formula that solves this problem is defined next.
+Recall, we desire to achieve a maximum overshoot less or equal to that of the second-order butterworth filter (\gls{bwf}).
+At this point, the problem is to determine, for each order, what the damping constant applied uniformly to the binomial coefficients will exactly be in numeric value.
+This could be solved by employing numerical optimization, however in this paper, we define a simpler, direct and straight-forward closed-form expression that solves this problem.